-Carbon monoxide, instead of oxygen, then gets taken to the essential organs through the bloodstream.
+Carbon monoxide, instead of oxygen, then gets brought to the essential organs through the bloodstream.
 To put it simply, carbon monoxide starves your body of oxygen.
 Organs need oxygen; when they don’t have it, they begin to suffocate.

 Your body needs a long time to eliminate carbon monoxide; however, it can be taken in much more rapidly.